 Eastern Mountain Sports Rain Jacket: This is ideal to have if you’re into hiking or if you’re visiting a destination in its rainy season.

-Craghoppers hoodie jacket: I carry one Craghoppers jacket that comes with mosquito repellent integrated in the fabric (safe on the skin), protects against UV rays, and is quick dry.
+Craghoppers hoodie jacket: I carry one Craghoppers jacket that comes with mosquito repellent integrated into the fabric (safe on the skin), protects against UV rays, and is quick dry.

 Travel-Size Toiletries: I have a small bag where I carry enough toiletries to last a couple weeks.
 These include everything from personal hygiene and styling to vitamins and meds.
 I simply buy them as I need them wherever I am.